Incoming students should initiate a background check ONLY upon directions from the department.

 Allocation of Cost

-Cost of the criminal background check will be the responsibility for any students beginning Health Sciences Programs in Fall 2005, and thereafter.
+Cost of the criminal background check will be the responsibility for all students.

 - Fall Admissions: May 15 - July 15